1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 Because of the bus structure, each participant gets a specific address.
 The following addresses are already defined (the address of the BSB-LPB-LAN adapter is preset to address 66 in  `BSB_lan_config.h`):

-Bus address 0x00 = 0 = controller itself (appears as „HEIZ“ in the serial monitor) Bus address 0x03 = 3 = Erweiterungsmodul 1 (appears as „EM1“ in the serial monitor) / Mischer-ClipIn AGU
+Bus address 0x00 = 0 = controller itself (appears as „HEIZ“ in the serial monitor) Bus address 0x03 = 3 = expansion module 1 (appears as „EM1“ in the serial monitor) / mixer-ClipIn AGU
-Bus address 0x04 = 4 = Erweiterungsmodul 2 (appears as „EM2“ in the serial monitor) / Mischer-ClipIn AGU
+Bus address 0x04 = 4 = expansion module 2 (appears as „EM2“ in the serial monitor) / mixer-ClipIn AGU
 Bus address 0x06 = 6 = room unit 1 (appears as „RGT1“ in the serial monitor)
 Bus address 0x07 = 7 = room unit 2 (appears as „RGT2“ in the serial monitor)
 Bus address 0x08 = 8 = OCI700 Servicetool (appears as „CNTR“ in the serial monitor)